Ask a Librarian:

 Using the Library services and resources

-2. All library items must not be annotated, marked, or damaged in any way upon their return to the library.
+2. All library items must not be annotated, marked, or damaged in any way upon their return to the Library.

 3. In order to borrow an item, patrons must have their Library cards with them.